petcomputacaoufrgs/pet-website/README.md

 To edit a project or course, just find the item you need and update the info.
 To remove a project or course, find the item, delete it and remove it from the array.

+#### Add custom components to projects

+Each project can have one custom component added to them.
+To do that, first, you have to create your custom component in the folder `customComponents`.
+Then add the name of the component in the project object (`data/projects.ts`) in the prop `customContent`.

 ---

 <a name="screenshots"></a>